 Address = 192.0.2.1/24

-When the node is acting as a public bounce server, it should hardcode a port to listen for incoming VPN connections from the public internet.
-Clients not acting as relays should not set this value.
+Address = 192.0.2.1/24,2001:DB8::1/64ListenPortWhen the node is acting as a public bounce server, it should hardcode a port to listen for incoming VPN connections from the public internet.
+Clients that are not acting as relays usually do not need to set this value, but they still can if they want a fixed local UDP port.

 Examples

-This is the private key for the local node, never shared with other servers.
+ListenPort = 51820ListenPort = 7000PrivateKeyThis is the private key for the local node, never shared with other servers.
 All nodes must have a private key set, regardless of whether they are public bounce servers relaying traffic, or simple clients joining the VPN.

 This key can be generated with wg genkey > example.key